-The Group and Company had capital commitments of £nil as at 31 December 2022 (2021: £nil).
+The Company had capital commitments of £nil as at 31 December 2024 (2023: £nil).

-17. Related party transactions
+16. Related party transactions

-The Company's only related party transactions were with a wholly owned subsidiary and so have not been disclosed.
-The Company has provided a letter of support to the Directors of BPF Commercial Limited confirming ongoing support for that company to enable it to meet its liabilities for a period of at least 12 months from the date of approval of the financial statements.
+The Company's only related party transactions were with its wholly owned subsidiaries and so have not been disclosed.
+The Company has provided a letter of support to the Directors of BPF Commercial Limited and UK Proptech Association Limited confirming ongoing support for those companies to enable them to meet their liabilities for a period of at least 12 months from the date of approval of the financial statements.